Reese McGuire Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks third in the league.
+- The 9.4 strikeouts per nine innings compiled by the Twins pitching staff ranks fifth in the league.

-- The Twins have the third-ranked team ERA across all league pitching staffs (3.65).
+- The Twins' 3.74 team ERA ranks fourth across all MLB pitching staffs.

-- The Twins surrender the sixth-fewest home runs in baseball (73 total, one per game).
+- Twins pitchers combine to surrender 76 home runs (one per game), the ninth-fewest in the league.

-- His last time out came on Wednesday against the Milwaukee Brewers, when the right-hander tossed six innings, surrendering two earned runs while allowing six hits.
+- In his most recent time out on Thursday, the righty tossed four innings against the Detroit Tigers, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.